hapijs/hapi/docs/Reference.md

 #### `Directory`

 Transmits a file or list of files from the file system.
 The 'Content-Type' header defaults to the matching mime type based on filename extension.
-This is an internal response time that can only be accessed via the built-in route handler.
+This is an internal response type that can only be accessed via the built-in route handler.

 Generated with: